GEMScienceTools/CatalogueTool-Lite/README.md

 Db.Import('data/isc-rev-africa-select.csv')
 ~~~

 Nonetheless, non-standard csv formats can also be parsed using *Import*.
-In this casethe file format (column names and skipped fields) must be explicitly specified through the *Header* variable.
+In this case, the file format (either column names and fields to skip) must be explicitly specified through the *Header* variable.
 For example:
 ~~~python
 H = ['Id','','Year','Month','Day','Hour','Minute','Second',
      'Longitude','Latitude','','','','Depth','DepError',